jumalstarfoundry/candidatematcher/README.md

 Step 1 - Get NodeJS v0.10.36 running on your openshift app
 ----------------------------------------------------------

-Create a namespace on your openshift account, if you haven't already done so

-    rhc domain create mydomain

-Create a nodejs application , you can name it anything via -a

-    rhc app create -a mynodeapp -t nodejs-0.10

-Navigate to your application page at openshift.com and clone your app to a local directory using the source code SSH URL
+Create a new application `mynodeapp` in your openshift login control panel using the standard NodeJS 0.10 cartrige.
+You may choose to add auto-scaling while setting this up.
+Choosing autoscaling would add an HAPProxy instance you your application.

+Now clone the git URL available on your application page to your local system

     git clone SOURCE_CODE_URL  mylocalnodeapp